Nii Otu Nartey: Academic

 In August 1994, he joined the then School of Medicine and Dentistry of the University of Ghana as a lecturer.
 Nartey was promoted to associate professor at the department of Oral Pathology and Oral Medicine and served as deputy dean of the University of Ghana School of Medicine and Dentistry.
 He was appointed acting dean upon the separation of the School of Dentistry from the University of Ghana Medical School as a new school of the university.
 Thereby, becoming the first dean of the University of Ghana Dental School.

 CEO of Korle-Bu Hospital

-In 2009, Nartey was appointed chief executive officer of the Korle-Bu Teaching Hospital.
-In July of that year, he began the distributing of land to hospital staff which previously had resulted in the hospital staff taking a lawsuit against the hospital.
+In June 2008, Nartey was appointed Chief Administrator of the Korle-Bu Teaching Hospital.
+In July 2009, he began the distributing of land to hospital staff which previously had resulted in the hospital staff taking a lawsuit against the hospital.
 The next month, he ordered the suspension of 11 revenue collectors of the hospital on grounds of embezzlement.